Is it a Hermie?

 Stress Sacs

 Generally, rodelization stress sacs only occur at the bottom most branches.
-They usually only occur on the first 1-3 internodes (the place where the lateral branch meets the main stalk) and it will almost always be just a few of them in a small cluster that forms at the base of the internode.
+They usually only occur on the first 1-3 internodes (the place where the lateral branch meets the main stalk).
+There will almost always be just a few of them in a small cluster that forms at the base of the internode.
 They almost always are small and easy to spot.

 This is an example of a stress sac, as long as it is at the lower most part of the plant.

-A true hermaphrodite is going to have both male and female parts forming all the way up the plant, they will form tight male sac clusters where buds should be.
-They generally will have both male and female parts in the same bud site, not always – but most of the time.
-On a true hermie you will notice a lot more male flowers in the place where pistils (the hairs on female plants) are supposed to be.
+A true hermaphrodite is going to have both male and female parts forming all the way up the plant.
+They will form tight male sac clusters where buds should be.
+They generally will have both male and female parts in the same bud site.
+This is not always the case, but most of the time.
+On a true hermie, you will notice a lot more male flowers in the place where pistils (the hairs on female plants) are supposed to be.

 This is an example of a true hermie.

-If you do in fact have stress sacs vs a true hermie, the easiest way to deal with them is pluck off the stress sacs that you can see.
-Then keep a close eye on the plant and watch for any further sacs to develop, in most cases they will only throw out one, MAYBE two sets of sacs at the bottom most branches.
+If you do in fact have stress sacs vs a true hermie, the easiest way to deal with them is to pluck off the stress sacs that you can see.
+Then, keep a close eye on the plant, and watch for any further sacs to develop.
+In most cases, they will only throw out one, MAYBE two sets of sacs at the bottom-most branches.
 Stress sacs are not super rare and can happen from time to time.
-True hermies however are much more rare, and that is why it is always key to stick with reputable breeders and reputable retailers, like Multiverse Beans!
+True hermies, however, are much more rare, and that is why it is always key to stick with reputable breeders and reputable retailers, like Multiverse Beans!